 One of the key signs that your clutch may need some attention is if your gears are ‘sticking’ - if it becomes difficult to get your car into certain gears.
 Another warning is a distinct ‘burning’ smell.
 If you don’t know what a burnt-out clutch smells like, this won’t help you very much, but it’s probably safe to say that anyone who notices a burning smell in their car will have it looked at immediately (we hope).

 The clutch is part of your vehicle’s gearbox, which is one of the more complicated, and therefore more expensive components in a vehicle.
 It is therefore crucial that you don’t opt for a ‘quick fix’ at your nearest and cheapest mechanic.
 Any work that is done to your clutch or gearbox should be done by a professional, and preferably an approved dealer for the vehicle you’re driving.
-The reason is simply because all of these parts are linked, and are designed to work together in every car - and if you replace your clutch with an inferior part, it could affect the performance of your car overall.
+The reason is simply that all of these parts are linked, and are designed to work together in every car - and if you replace your clutch with an inferior part, it could affect the performance of your car overall.

 When we think of car parts, we usually think of gears and engines, but everything inside the cabin is equally important and subject to wear and tear.
 If you find that certain levers such as indicators, or buttons for the windows or radio are becoming difficult to operate or are slow to respond, you might want to ask your dealer to take a look.